October 27 - November 4, 2018

 o) The Entrant acknowledges and agrees that all matters will be decided by Festival organizers or the Festival jury at their sole discretion.

-Step 1: Filmmakers are required to submit their film via FilmFreeway prior to midnight 2nd August (Pacific time).
+Step 1: Filmmakers are required to submit their film via FilmFreeway prior to midnight, 1st August 2018 (Pacific time).

-You will need to submit a H.264 in either a .mov or .mp4 format.
-Please use whatever frame rate your project was edited in.
+Please submit a H.264 in either a .mov or .mp4 format using whatever frame rate your project was edited in.
 The target data rate should be about 4Mbps and the size of the image should be 960x540.
 Audio should be encoded as AAC at about 160kbps.

 • The Festival reserves the right to refuse films without English voiceover or subtitles as Finalists.